Honors in Philosophy

 Students who wish to undertake a more intensive and extensive program of study, including seminars and independent work, are invited to apply for the honors program during Winter Quarter of the junior year.

-Please download and complete the honors program packet.
+Please email the Student Services Officer (ksahgal [at] stanford.edu (ksahgal[at]stanford[dot]edu)) or visit building 70, 71K.
 Please check the Stanford Bulletin (ExploreDegrees) for the most up-to-date requirements.
 Please see the Philosophy Undergraduate Honors Theses Collection for previous thesis titles and writers.

 Intended Plan of Study

 With their application, candidates should submit an intended plan of study for the remainder of the junior and the senior years.
 It should include at least 5 units of Senior Tutorial (PHIL 196 Tutorial, Senior Year) during Autumn and/or Winter quarter(s) of the senior year.
 Students who are applying to Bing Honors College may use the same application for the philosophy honors program.
 In the quarter preceding the tutorial, students should submit an essay proposal to the Philosophy Director of Undergraduate Studies and determine an advisor.

 Honors Seminar (Junior Year)